canro91/canro91.github.io/_posts/2020-05-01-InsightDatabase.md

 Your mission, Jim, should you decide to accept it, is to change the `Update()` and `Delete()` methods to comple all CRUD operations.
 This post will self-destruct in five seconds.
 Good luck, Jim.

 If you're coming from the old ASP.NET Framework, check my [ASP.NET Core Guide for ASP.NET Framework Developers]({% post_url 2020-03-23-GuideToNetCore %}).
-To learn how to update your database schema, check my post about [migrations with Simple.Migrations]({% post_url 2020-08-15-Simple.Migrations %}).
+To learn how to update your database schema, check my post about [database migrations with Simple.Migrations]({% post_url 2020-08-15-Simple.Migrations %}).

 _Happy coding!_